Today I’m going to show you exactly how to do an SEO audit in 2020.

 Finally, it’s time to promote your post.

-When Google sees a flood of people (and links) coming to your site, they say: “This site is blowing UP.
+When Google sees a flood of people (and links) coming to your site, they say: “This site is blowing up right now.
 We need to send Googlebot there right now.”

 (Like I mentioned earlier, this helps Google quickly process all of the changes you made to your site).